Call stack profiler for Python. Shows you why your code is slow!

 It's often hard to understand how your own code relates to these traces.

 Pyinstrument records the entire stack, so tracking expensive calls is much easier.
-It also hides library frames by default, letting you focus on your app/module is affecting performance.

 'Wall-clock' time (not CPU time)